LoggerheadHatchlingRelease_20170618_012W__OPT.jpg

 Local sea turtle nesting success depends on everyone doing their part to make the process from egg to escape go as smoothly as possible.
 For visitors, that means following some simple dos and don’ts when you’re at the beach or staying at a beachfront rental or hotel.

-When setting up your chairs and umbrellas on the sand, steer clear of active turtle nesting sites, which are marked by wooden stakes and yellow/orange caution tape.
-If you happen to get lucky enough to see a female nesting or some newborns hatching, observe from afar.
+When setting up your chairs and umbrellas on the sand, steer clear of active turtle nesting sites, which are marked by wooden stakes and yellow or orange caution tape.
+If you happen to get lucky enough to see a female nesting or some newborns hatching, observe from afar and try to remain quiet.

 “[Sea turtles] are a protected species, so it’s illegal to interact with them in any way,” says Melissa Bernhard, senior biologist with Mote’s sea turtle conservation and research program.
 “Adults in the nesting process can be scared away very easily, so it’s best to keep your distance.”